There’s drama behind every designed object.

 Abstract‘s biggest folly is its premise.
 It starts with the title.
 The word “abstract” is a term that aptly describes the evocative work of artists such as Jackson Pollock and Wassily Kandinsky, but is totally wrong for design.
 Designers, in fact, are obsessed with the concrete: specs, measurements, budgets, deadlines, and countless other details.
 A designer’s creativity is always directed—the quest is to materialize elegant ideas to beautiful forms.

-Designers, in fact, are obsessed with the concrete: specs, measurements, budgets and deadlines and countless details.
 And to equate design with art is lazy, and promotes an outdated myth.
 Romanticizing designers toiling at the proverbial “drawing board” undermines the breadth of tasks and hurdles they go through, beyond the inspiration stage.
 Abstract becomes most interesting when the designers featured on the show wiggle out of these artsy clichés.